subham-spec/Data-Structure-and-Algorithms/ques.md

     2485 Find the Pivot Integer

+## Priority Queue

+    621 Task Scheduler

+## Linked List

+    1669 Merge In Between Linked Lists

 ## Binary Search Algorithm

     0001 Logic of Normal Binary Search

+## Matrix

+    1391 Check if There is a Valid Path in a Grid

 <!-- Question list updated on 13/03/2024 -->